 Calculate Your Work Permit Fees

-Work permit extension fees are $255 CAD.
+A work permit extension is $155 CAD; open work permits add a $100 holder fee ($255 total).
 Use our fee calculator to see all IRCC fees in one place.

-If your work permit expires and you have NOT submitted an extension application, you immediately lose your status and your authorization to work in Canada.
-You cannot apply for an extension after the fact — you would need to apply to restore your status (a separate, more complex process) or leave Canada and re-enter with a new permit.
+If your work permit expires and IRCC has NOT received an extension application, you generally lose your status and your authorization to work in Canada.
+You cannot simply file a late extension.
+Instead, you would usually need to apply to restore your status (a separate, more involved process with an extra fee, available for a limited window) or leave Canada and apply for a new permit.
+Working after your permit has expired, without authorization, can jeopardize future applications, so stop working and seek advice from a licensed representative if this happens to you.

 ✓ What You CAN Do